barcampphilly/barcamp-how-to/README.md

 ## 5. Accounts, Website Registrar and Hosting

 * We have consolidated all important accounts under the `barcampphilly@gmail.com` email address.
+Account hosting used to be with MediaTemple, which was bought by GoDaddy.
+You can still query the old DNS records on MediaTemple with commands like `nslookup -q=mx barcampphilly.org ns1.mediatemple.net` or `nslookup -q=txt barcampphilly.org ns1.mediatemple.net`.
 * The website is registered and hosted at NameCheap.com.
 Credentials are in PassPack.
     * After logging in, go to `Account -> Hosting List`
     * DNS can be seen under `Zone Editor`